JUGGHM/PENet_ICRA2021/README.md

 ### A Strong Two-branch Backbone
 #### Revisiting the popular two-branch architecture
 <div align=center><img src="https://github.com/JUGGHM/PENet_ICRA2021/blob/main/images/Backbone.png" width = "100%" height = "100%" /></div>

 The two-branch backbone is designed to thoroughly exploit color-dominant and depth-dominant information from their respective branches and make the fusion of two modalities effective.
-Note that it is the depth prediction result obtained from the color-dominant branch that is input to the depth-dominant branch, not a guidance map like those in [KITTI depth completion](http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_completion)  [DeepLiDAR](https://github.com/JiaxiongQ/DeepLiDAR) and [FusionNet](https://github.com/wvangansbeke/Sparse-Depth-Completion).
+Note that it is the depth prediction result obtained from the color-dominant branch that is input to the depth-dominant branch, not a guidance map like those in [DeepLiDAR](https://github.com/JiaxiongQ/DeepLiDAR) and [FusionNet](https://github.com/wvangansbeke/Sparse-Depth-Completion).

 #### Geometric convolutional Layer
 <div align=center><img src="https://github.com/JUGGHM/PENet_ICRA2021/blob/main/images/Geometric_Encoding.png" width = "60%" height = "60%" /></div>

 To encode 3D geometric information, it simply augments a conventional convolutional layer via concatenating a 3D position map to the layer’s input.

 ### Dilated and Accelerated CSPN++
 #### Dilated CSPN
 <div align=center><img src="https://github.com/JUGGHM/PENet_ICRA2021/blob/main/images/Dilated_CSPN.png" width = "60%" height = "60%" /></div>

 we introduce a dilation strategy similar to the well known dilated convolutions to enlarge the propagation neighborhoods.

 #### Accelerated CSPN
 <div align=center><img src="https://github.com/JUGGHM/PENet_ICRA2021/blob/main/images/Accelerated_CSPN.png" width = "100%" height = "100%" /></div>

 we design an implementation that makes the propagation from each neighbor truly parallel, which greatly accelerates the propagation procedure.

 ## Contents
 1. [Dependency](#dependency)